mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 for the inactive state.

 ![**Two-state Poisson promoter.** (A) Schematic of the kinetics of the two-state promoter.
-The promoter is imagined to exist in two-state--a transcriptionally active state $A$ and an inactive state $I$.
+The promoter is imagined to exist in two states---a transcriptionally active state $A$ and an inactive state $I$.
 The transition between these states is governed by the rates $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$ mRNA is produced and degrade stochastically with a rate $r_m$ and $\gamma_m$,